Best Practices

 Finding Inspiration and Renewal

-When so much feels outside of our control, it’s imperative that we find opportunities to renew, regenerate, and feel inspired.
+When much feels outside of our control, it’s imperative that we find opportunities to renew, regenerate, and feel inspired.

 We can find inspiration and renewal in so many places—really, whatever is most meaningful and restorative for each of us.
 For some people, it’s finally decluttering the family junk drawer or organizing years of family photos.
 For others, it’s walking or running or biking.
 For still others, it’s spending time on an old hobby or finding a new one.
 Baking bread.
 Writing letters.
 Working in the yard.